wasp-lang/wasp/waspc/README.md

 If the feature you are implementing is complex, be it due to its design or technical implementation, we recommend creating a [design doc](https://www.industrialempathy.com/posts/design-docs-at-google/) (aka RFC).
 It is a great way to share the idea you have with others while also getting help and feedback.

-To create one, make a PR that adds a markdown document under `wasp/docs/design-docs`, and in that markdown document explain the thinking behind and choice made when deciding how to implement a feature.
+To create one, make a PR that adds a markdown document under `wasp/docs/design-docs`, and in that markdown document explain the thinking behind and choices made when deciding how to implement a feature.

 Others will comment on your design doc, and once it has gone through needed iterations and is approved, you can start with the implementation of the feature (in a separate PR).